History of wireless telegraphy and broadcasting in Nauru: World War II

-The Japanese attack on Pearl Harbour and Hawaii of 8 December 1941, that immediately brought the United States into WW2, is well known.
+The Japanese attack on Pearl Harbor and Hawaii of 8 December 1941, that immediately brought the United States into WW2, is well known.
 But in the hours immediately following there were numerous other attacks across the Pacific and south-east Asia.
 Nauru itself was bombed at this time.
 On 9 December 1941, the New Zealand Government reported that Nauru had been bombed for a second time.
 On 10 December 1941, Nauru was bombed for a third time by a single aircraft, according to a BBC report.
 A fourth bombing raid was reported summarily with a prophetic reference to possibility of Japanese occupation:

 FOUR AIR ATTACKS ON NAURU.
 Four separate raids have been made on Nauru Island by Japanese aeroplanes, according to official advices received in Melbourne.
 These may be based in the mandated Caroline Islands about 300 miles distant.
 First raid was made on Monday when one of the attackers was reported to be a 4-engined bomber.
 The second was made by one plane, the third by 2, and the fourth on Thursday by 3 planes.
 Extent of the damage has not been disclosed and no loss of life has been reported.

 Because of the repeated attacks it is feared that an effort may be made by Japanese to take possession of the island although no information has been received of any attempt to make a landing.

 All the newspaper reports of the day were silent as to the target of the bombing raids, but it later became clear that the focus had been on the wireless station itself and that the station had been destroyed: